hirrolot/metalang99/README.md

 ### Q: Compilation times?

-A: No benchmarks yet but you can take a look at the [CI] or measure compilation time of each test/example separately.
-Currently, compilation times of unsigned integers suffer ([issue 7](https://github.com/Hirrolot/epilepsy/issues/7)).
+A: See our benchmarks in the [CI].

 [CI]: https://github.com/Hirrolot/epilepsy/actions